 Consumers will need to scan the Facebook messenger icon on the bottle to open communication with Deep RiverRock via messenger or visit www.deepriverrock.ie/thirstforbetter and follow the ‘donate here’ steps, selecting the Community Group of their choice.

 Each unique code can only be entered once and each IP address will be limited to 50 codes per day.

 If CCHBC discovers or suspects fraudulent or ineligible votes, these may be removed from the process at the sole discretion of CCHBC.

 The value of the unique code is either 10 cent or 10 pence which will be determined on the consumer’s IP address.
 Consumers will only be able to donate to a Community Group in their country of residence, which will also be based on the IP address.

 A Community Group can at any stage decide to stop fundraising at any point by contacting mxb in writing and notifying them of their intention to stop fundraising and agreeing for the Community Group’s account to be suspended.

-Payments from the Fund will be processed every 3 months, with proposed ‘cash out’ end periods being on or around 30th September 2018 and/or 31st December 2018.
+Payments from the Fund will be processed every 3 months, with proposed ‘cash out’ end periods being on or around 30th March, 30th June, 30th September and 31st December 2019.